SteffenBlake/docker-webhook-hugo/README.md

 ## Usage

-This docker image hosts a n Alpine Image with a single webhook that, when triggered by a Git server's Push event, will trigger a hugo build of that repo.
+This docker image hosts an Alpine Image with a single webhook that, when triggered by a Git server's Push event, will trigger a hugo build of that repo.

 Port `9000` is exposed.